 Bilateral Economic Relations

 Uganda is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-U.S. exports to Uganda include machinery, optic and medical instruments, wheat, and aircraft.
-U.S. imports from Uganda include coffee, cocoa, base metals, returns, and fish and seafood.
-The United States has signed trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
+U.S. exports to Uganda include machinery, optical and medical instruments, wheat, and aircraft.
+U.S. imports from Uganda include coffee, cocoa, base metals, and fish.
+The United States has committed to signing trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
 Uganda is a member of both regional organizations.

 Uganda's Membership in International Organizations